rism-digital/rism.info/community/muscat/tutorials.en.md

 1. Some records from these series are already in Muscat.
 Always check first before creating a new record.
 Neither B/II nor B/VI has unique identifiers, so searching for them by page number is difficult.
 2. There are some (less than 1,000) duplicates between A/I and B/II, so you might see records from B/II that also have A/I numbers.
 Simply add your holdings to the A/I record.
 3. Most B/II and B/VI records, however, are not in Muscat, so you will likely have to create a new record.
 4. When you create a new record, it is **very important** that you add the reference to the book in the field RISM Series (510).
-This helps Editorial Center staff find the new records and add additional holdings.
+This helps Editorial Network staff find the new records and add additional holdings.
 Do not use the field Bibliographic reference (691) to refer to the print's presence in the RISM series.
-5. If you are interested in adding items from other RISM B series, please contact Editorial Center staff to coordinate.
+5. If you are interested in adding items from other RISM B series, please contact the Editorial Network staff to coordinate.
 6. If you have any questions about this, or cannot find your print, please ask us and we will help.